jotavare/guides-and-manuals/guides-and-manuals/gdb/README.md

 # GDB Cheat Sheet
 ## About
-Welcome to the GDB Debugger Commands Cheat Sheet repository!
+Welcome to the GDB Debugger Cheat Sheet repository!
 My goal is to provide a comprehensive list of optimized GDB commands and their descriptions.
 This repository serves as a concise quick reference guide for developers and enthusiasts working with GDB.

 I hope you find this optimized cheat sheet helpful for your GDB debugging needs.
 Happy debugging!